 - Strawberry Rhubarb Hand Pies – nothing is as decadent as deep-fried strawberry rhubarb hand pies.

 - Chocolate Dipped Strawberry Hand Pies – Quick and easy to make in the air fryer and oh so delicious coated with chocolate!

 - 3 cups flour

 - ¾ teaspoon baking soda

 - ¼ cup melted butter

 - 1-2 quart fresh strawberries

 - 2 cups heavy whipping cream

-- 2 tbsp powdered sugar for sweetening the cream
+- 2 tablespoon powdered sugar for sweetening the cream

 - Preheat oven to 425 degrees.

-- In a food processor or medium sized bowl, stir together flour, baking powder, baking soda, 1/4 cup sugar, and 1 Tbsp powdered sugar.
+- In a food processor or medium sized bowl, stir together flour, baking powder, baking soda, ¼ cup sugar, and 1 tablespoon powdered sugar.

 - In a separate bowl, whisk together milk, oil, and melted butter.

 - Pour milk mixture into dry ingredients while running food processor until just incoporated.
 Do not overmix.

 - Scoop into large drop biscuits, forming 6-8 balls and place on an ungreased cookie sheet.